Braxai/Course-Notes/ECS 153 Computer Security/Lectures/Lecture 9.md

 - 2<sup>m-n</sup> collisions : inputs with same hash value
   - many collisions exist but there are still so many input possibilities it's not feasible for attacker to find them

+One Way Property : given y, hard to find an x such that h(x) = y

 Second Preimage Resistant Property : given x, hard to find x' != x and h(x) = h(x')
-- x is an ubuntu image and x' is a second primage
+- x is an ubuntu image and x' is a second preimage

-One Way Property : given y, hard to find an x such that h(x) = y
+- stronger guarnatee than collision resistant property

 Collision Resistant Property : hard to find x<sub>1</sub> != x<sub>2</sub> such that h(x<sub>1</sub>)=h(x<sub>2</sub>)